osmdroid/osmdroid/README.md

 ```
 Where VERSION is the version listed as the value for `pom.version` in osmdroid's `gradle.properties`.
 Note that when using the release versions from Maven Central, drop the `:debug@aar` part.
 When using a "release" version that you build locally with gradle, you'll need `:debug@aar` instead.

+# Support

+osmdroid is entirely community supported.
+There is no corporate sponsorship.
+No full time employees, no paid employees.
+It's all volunteer support, if that.
+If you see a problem, feel free to report, fix it and open a pull request.
+You have access to 100% of the source code.
+Maps are **hard** to get right and this library isn't perfect.

+Please don't complain about slow response times or lack of support.
+You will be banned.
+No warnings, no second chances.

+We do NOT provide map data, map tiles, imagery, etc. That is all provided by a map tile ~~source~~ that you select or that you provide.
+Please don't complain about a map source showing you the wrong data.
+It's not the fault of this library.